DrRetro2033/Reyveld/README.md

 arceus -c "Pokémon X" new star "Route 2"
 ```

 With Arceus, you can create branches of a folder, so multiple versions can exist simultaneously.
-So secondary playthroughs can branch off from a initial run, without need to restart from the beginning!
+So secondary playthroughs (or projects) can branch off from a initial instance, without need to restart from the beginning!

 ## Rollback to Older Versions 🕔